 Jacob Winkler (Jake) is our Artistic Director and manages the music faculty which is made up of music and music education professionals passionate about providing quality music education.
 Current bios can be found on our website and a faculty list in the Faculty and Staff section of this manual.

-The office is staffed by two part-time employees who work primarily Monday-Thursday 10-3.
-Stacia Cammarano is our Office Manager and Barbara Halliday our Concert Manager.
-You can contact us by calling 206-526-1900 or emailing questions to email@example.com.
+The office is staffed by three part-time employees who work primarily Monday-Thursday 10-3.
+Stacia Cammarano is our Office Manager, Jennifer Alexander-Hill is our Director of Development and Special Events, and Cassie Lear is our Concert Manager.
+You can contact us by calling 206-526-1900 or emailing questions to firstname.lastname@example.org.

 For Allegra, Cantamus, and Prime Voci our resident choir camp is an integral part of the curriculum and is held the first week of August each summer.

-Piccolini – For girls in Kindergarten and 1st grade, with rehearsals on Tuesdays from 4:30-6:00.
+Piccolini – Primarily for girls in Kindergarten and 1st grade, with rehearsals on Tuesdays from 4:30-6:00.
 This non-auditioned choir provides a foundation for choral singing including vocal tone, breathing, pitch, rhythm, and movement.

 Dolcine – Primarily for girls in 1st and 2nd grade, with rehearsals on Tuesdays from 4:45-6:15.
 Here girls are introduced to solfège, note reading, reading simple rhythms, score reading, musical terms and more.